Looking for a home

 - renting problems

-If remaining in your current home isn't an option, Homesearch can help you:
+If remaining in your current home isn't an option, then our next chapter will help with:

-- find out if renting a council and housing association home is an option
+- finding out if renting a council and housing association home is an option

-- register and bid for a council and housing association property
+- registering and bidding for a council and housing association property

 We're committed to developing more homes for social rent and aim to build 1,500 new council homes over the next three years.
 However, only a small proportion of properties are vacant for letting every year.